Top 25 Highest Paying Coaching Niches of 2025 (+ Niche Quiz)

 On its surface, this seems to make sense.
 The only problem is...it’s completely wrong.

 If you lived in a small village of 20 people, and you were the only life coach there, then yes; you probably wouldn’t want to niche your coaching down.
+If you could never meet anyone else again, or do any sort of marketing, then sure.

 But what about if you want to build an online business?
 That means you have access to everyone with an internet connection, not just a tiny 20 person village.
 It also means that you’re competing against almost every other coach in the world.